0xae/smartcontracts/README.md

 # Smart Contracts Research Project

-This research aims to dissect, investigate and ellaborate prototypes, reports and enrich our xbtfinex infraestructure on the topic smart contracts powered by proven blockchain systems like bitcoin and ethereum and how can distributed, safe and sofisticated instruments be implemented in the modern era of cross border and interplanetary finance.
+This research aims to dissect, investigate and ellaborate prototypes, reports and enrich xbtfinex on the infraestructure of smart contracts powered by bitcoin and ethereum blockchain systems and how can distributed, safe and sofisticated instruments be implemented in the modern era of cross border and interplanetary finance.